 Most auctioneers these days don’t use the words “on the market” during an auction, so you often hear buyers calling out, asking “is the property on the market yet?”
 Auctioneers don’t like buyers expecting them to announce when the price has climbed higher than the reserve because they want you bidding BEFORE it hits the reserve price, not only afterwards.
 Makes sense, doesn’t it?
-I mean, how the hell will it ever reach the reserve if buyers don’t bid?
+I mean, how the hell will it ever reach the reserve if buyers don’t know how to bid at auction?

 Now, there are some clues as to whether the bidding has reached reserve or not.
 And also whether that reserve is high or low.